Views

 - Step 1: Print (1 minute) — Select the single-page PDF and print enough copies for your science block.

-- Step 2: Distribute (30 seconds) — Hand out the worksheets as students transition to independent practice.
+- Step 2: Distribute (1 minute) — Hand out the worksheets as students transition to independent practice or science centers.

-- Step 3: Review (2 minutes) — Use the included answer key to project the correct classifications for immediate whole-group feedback and student self-correction.
+- Step 3: Review (2 minutes) — Use the included answer key to project the correct classifications for immediate whole-group feedback.

 Total teacher prep time for this activity is under two minutes, making it an ideal choice for emergency sub plans or last-minute lesson extensions.